papinet/papiNet-API/GOVERNANCE.md

 Maintainers MUST remain active.
 If they are unresponsive for >6 months, they will be automatically removed unless a [two-thirds supermajority vote](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other project maintainers agrees to extend the period to be greater than 6 months.

 New maintainers can be added to the project by a [two-thirds supermajority vote](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers.
 A potential maintainer may be nominated by an existing maintainer.
 A vote is conducted in private between the current maintainers over the course of a four weeks voting period.
-At the end of the two weeks, votes are counted and a pull request is made on the repository adding the new maintainer to the [MAINTAINERS.md](MAINTAINERS.md) file.
+At the end of the four weeks, votes are counted and a pull request is made on the repository adding the new maintainer to the [MAINTAINERS.md](MAINTAINERS.md) file.

 A maintainer may step down by submitting an [issue](https://github.com/papinet/papiNet-API/issues/new) stating their intent.